ColorSpec is not a function; it refers to

 The short names and long names are MATLAB strings that specify one of eight predefined colors.
-The RGB triple is a three-element row vector whose elements specify the intensities of the red, green, and blue components of the color; the intensities must be in the range [0 1].
-The following table lists the predefined colors and their RGB equivalents.
+The RGB triplet is a three-element row vector whose elements specify the intensities of the red, green, and blue components of the color; the intensities must be in the range [0 1].
+The following table lists the predefined colors and their RGB triplet equivalents.

 whitebg('g') whitebg('green') whitebg([0 1 0]);

 ColorSpec anywhere you need to

 define a color.
 For example, this statement changes the figure background

 color to pink:

 The eight predefined colors and any colors you specify as RGB triplets are not part of a figure's colormap, nor are they affected by changes to the figure's colormap.
 They are referred to as fixed colors, as opposed to colormap colors.

 accept a colorspec as an input argument and use it to set the

 graphic objects they create.
 When using such functions, take care